 A household with higher “cupboard content” is relying heavily on pre-made or processed foods.

 Yes, there will always be things you need in the cupboards such as baking supplies: Flour, sugar, spices, oils, etc.

-Some canned goods are great to have around, such as Beans, Tuna, canned Pumpkin, Spaghetti Sauce in jars, canned tomatoes, nut butters like almond or Peanut Butter, and other “builder” ingredients—things you would add to a recipe.
+Some canned goods are great to have around, such as Beans, Tuna, Canned Pumpkin, Spaghetti Sauce in jars, canned tomatoes, nut kinds of butter like almond or Peanut Butter, and other “builder” ingredients—things you would add to a recipe.

 Uncooked pasta, (we will get into which brands to start looking for in a later post) Chicken or Beef Stock for making soups, oats, uncooked rice, and hopefully some good protein like the rePLACE meal replacement shakes from TruVision Health for a quick, easy, and healthy snack!